aws-samples/aws-textract-document-data-extraction-platform/packages/api/generated/python/README.md

 v3.9 is needed so one can combine classmethod and property decorators to define object schema properties as classes

+## Migration from other generators like python and python-legacy

+### Changes
+1. This generator uses spec case for all (object) property names and parameter names.
+    - So if the spec has a property name like camelCase, it will use camelCase rather than camel_case
+    - So you will need to update how you input and read properties to use spec case
+2. Endpoint parameters are stored in dictionaries to prevent collisions (explanation below)
+    - So you will need to update how you pass data in to endpoints
+3. Endpoint responses now include the original response, the deserialized response body, and (todo)the deserialized headers
+    - So you will need to update your code to use response.body to access deserialized data
+4. All validated data is instantiated in an instance that subclasses all validated Schema classes and Decimal/str/list/tuple/frozendict/NoneClass/BoolClass/bytes/io.FileIO
+    - This means that you can use isinstance to check if a payload validated against a schema class
+    - This means that no data will be of type None/True/False
+        - ingested None will subclass NoneClass
+        - ingested True will subclass BoolClass
+        - ingested False will subclass BoolClass
+        - So if you need to check is True/False/None, instead use instance.is_true_oapg()/.is_false_oapg()/.is_none_oapg()
+5. All validated class instances are immutable except for ones based on io.File
+    - This is because if properties were changed after validation, that validation would no longer apply
+    - So no changing values or property values after a class has been instantiated
+6. String + Number types with formats
+    - String type data is stored as a string and if you need to access types based on its format like date, date-time, uuid, number etc then you will need to use accessor functions on the instance
+    - type string + format: See .as_date_oapg, .as_datetime_oapg, .as_decimal_oapg, .as_uuid_oapg
+    - type number + format: See .as_float_oapg, .as_int_oapg
+    - this was done because openapi/json-schema defines constraints. string data may be type string with no format keyword in one schema, and include a format constraint in another schema
+    - So if you need to access a string format based type, use as_date_oapg/as_datetime_oapg/as_decimal_oapg/as_uuid_oapg
+    - So if you need to access a number format based type, use as_int_oapg/as_float_oapg
+7. Property access on AnyType(type unset) or object(dict) schemas
+    - Only required keys with valid python names are properties like .someProp and have type hints
+    - All optional keys may not exist, so properties are not defined for them
+    - One can access optional values with dict_instance['optionalProp'] and KeyError will be raised if it does not exist
+    - Use get_item_oapg if you need a way to always get a value whether or not the key exists
+        - If the key does not exist, schemas.unset is returned from calling dict_instance.get_item_oapg('optionalProp')
+        - All required and optional keys have type hints for this method, and @typing.overload is used
+        - A type hint is also generated for additionalProperties accessed using this method
+    - So you will need to update you code to use some_instance['optionalProp'] to access optional property and additionalProperty values

+### Why are Oapg and _oapg used in class and method names?
+Classes can have arbitrarily named properties set on them Endpoints can have arbitrary operationId method names set For those reasons, I use the prefix Oapg and _oapg to greatly reduce the likelihood of collisions on protected + public classes/methods. oapg stands for OpenApi Python Generator.

+### Object property spec case
+This was done because when payloads are ingested, they can be validated against N number of schemas.
+If the input signature used a different property name then that has mutated the payload.
+So SchemaA and SchemaB must both see the camelCase spec named variable.
+Also it is possible to send in two properties, named camelCase and camel_case in the same payload.
+That use case should be support so spec case is used.

+### Parameter spec case
+Parameters can be included in different locations including:
+- query
+- path
+- header
+- cookie

+Any of those parameters could use the same parameter names, so if every parameter was included as an endpoint parameter in a function signature, they would collide.
+For that reason, each of those inputs have been separated out into separate typed dictionaries:
+- query_params
+- path_params
+- header_params
+- cookie_params

+So when updating your code, you will need to pass endpoint parameters in using those dictionaries.

+### Endpoint responses
+Endpoint responses have been enriched to now include more information.
+Any response reom an endpoint will now include the following properties:
+response: urllib3.HTTPResponse
+body: typing.Union[Unset, Schema]
+headers: typing.Union[Unset, TODO]
+Note: response header deserialization has not yet been added

 ## Installation & Usage
 ### pip install